-In this third post of our series of articles on urban planning and thermodynamic flows, we are delving into the relationship between urbanism and energy.
-To do this, it is worth remembering how we got here.
+Welcome to the third post in our series on urban planning and thermodynamic flows!
+Today, we’re diving into the fascinating relationship between urbanism and energy.
+To get a clear picture, let’s quickly recap how we got here.

-Having established this new prism, in the second article we deal in more depth with the important issue of how urbanism apparently defies the tendency of entropy to increase.
-We analyze various interpretations of urban entropy and conclude that the creation of complex structures is compatible with a certain increase in the order of the system, at least in the stage of urban growth, and always at the cost of increasing entropy in the rest of the Universe.
+Building on this perspective, our second article delved into the intriguing issue of how urbanism seemingly defies the natural tendency of entropy to increase.
+We analyzed various interpretations of urban entropy and found that the creation of complex urban structures can actually lead to an increase in order within the system—at least during urban growth—while still contributing to the overall increase in entropy in the Universe.

-Both articles inevitably leave an open question: if cities, like dunes or terrestrial and marine ecosystems, can self-organize without the intervention of top-down designers, what happens when someone else intervenes?
+These discussions naturally lead us to an open question: If cities, like dunes or natural ecosystems, can self-organize without top-down designers, what happens when someone else intervenes?

 What can we do?

-We have established that urban planning can be understood as the set of processes that deal with the use of the energy that reaches a city for its conversion into urban structure.
-These structures, in turn, correspond to possible states in which matter can organize itself in a more or less stable way (at least for a while).
-The organization of matter (be it the particles of inert objects or those of living organisms) into stable structures requires an energy input.
+In our ongoing discussion on urbanism and energy, we’ve established that urbanism can be seen as a set of processes that manage the energy reaching a city, converting it into urban structures.
+These structures represent possible states where matter organizes itself in more or less stable forms, at least temporarily.
+Whether it’s the particles of inert objects or those of living organisms, the organization into stable structures requires an energy input.

-Biophysicist Jeremy England uses a very graphic metaphor: think of the distribution of particles in a system as a ball rolling from a peak (representing a low-entropy state) to a trough (representing a high-entropy state).
-If there were no obstacles or forces against it (such as, for example, a current of air), the natural path of the ball according to the arrow of time would lead it to end up at the bottom of the deepest valley, from where it would no longer move.
-This state corresponds to a maximum disorder in the system (e.g. a dead tree converted to humus).
+Biophysicist Jeremy England offers a vivid metaphor for this process: imagine the distribution of particles in a system as a ball rolling from a peak (a low-entropy state) to a trough (a high-entropy state).
+Without obstacles or opposing forces (like a current of air), the natural path of the ball, according to the arrow of time, would lead it to the bottom of the deepest valley, where it would stay motionless.
+This state represents maximum disorder in the system, such as a dead tree decomposed into humus.

-It happens, however, that an adequate supply of energy can cause the particle distribution to organize itself into a stable structure (for example, the clay molecules of the bricks forming a wall driven by the energy of furnace, first, and of the mason, later), which would be equivalent to the “ball” being pushed up a side slope, falling into a small valley in height.
-The clay molecules can remain for a long time in this state “wall”, until little by little the “ball” also ends up sliding down that valley as the wall disintegrates due to weathering.
+However, an adequate supply of energy can cause the particle distribution to organize into a stable structure.
+For instance, the clay molecules of bricks forming a wall are driven first by the energy of the furnace and later by the mason’s efforts.
+This is like the “ball” being pushed up a slope and settling into a small elevated valley.
+The clay molecules can remain in this “wall” state for a long time until the “ball” gradually slides down the valley as the wall disintegrates due to weathering.

-If these energetic dynamics occur both in inanimate objects (such as a clay brick wall), and in living beings, it is logical to think that they alsomust occur in that mixture of inanimate matter and living matter that are our cities.
+If these energy dynamics occur in both inanimate objects (like a clay brick wall) and living beings, it stands to reason that they also occur in the mix of inanimate and living matter that makes up our cities.

 A space of flows